How to Calm Dogs without Drugs

 Ask your dog to look at you on cue—either “Look” or “Watch Me.”
 Reward them when they do.

 Why it works: This simple redirect builds handler focus and breaks fixation on environmental triggers.
-While there’s less direct research on this specific cue, it’s a widely endorsed method in force-free training for managing reactivity and emotional regulation.
+It’s a proven force-free technique for emotional regulation and reactivity.

-Use it: When your dog is starting to spiral—like spotting another dog, reacting to a noise, or getting fixated on a passerby.
+Use it: When your dog is starting to spiral—like spotting another dog or reacting to a noise.

 Final Thought on Micro Trainings